Cardiff Metropolitan University: Cardiff School of Art & Design

 The school was assessed as number 39 of the top 80 destinations to study art and design in the UK by the Guardian's University Guide in 2010.

-Cardiff School of Education
+Cardiff School of Education & Social Policy

 The School of Education has over 2000 students and over 100 academic and administrative staff.
 The School was established in 1951 to provide Initial Teacher Education Training (ITET) provision in Cardiff, and it remains the largest in Wales.

+In September 2017, the university's Health and Social Care, Social Work and Housing Studies programmes merged into school of education to become the School of Education & Social Policy.

 Cardiff School of Management

 The School of Management is based at the Llandaff Campus.
 It moved to a new building in October 2010 following the closure of the Colchester Avenue campus.
 Research activities at the School are organised into five broad themes within business and management and six Research Centres in specific areas.

 Cardiff School of Sport and Health Sciences

 In September 2017, the Cardiff School of Sport merged with the Cardiff School of Health Sciences creating the Cardiff School of Sport and Health Sciences.
 The school is currently split between the university's two campuses, with sports at based at Cyncoed and health sciences at Llandaff; however, the university plans to unite the school at the Cyncoed campus following investment in new facilities.